fbpx

 • Moss – These are good carpeting plants that tend to maintain moisture in the substrate very well.
 This plant should be kept on the lower end of the vivarium near the more moist areas of the tank.
 Ultimately, moss is a really good “filler” plant but fully capable of being the centerpiece of the vivarium.

 • Pothos – Like many other types of Aroids, come in various shapes and forms.
 These are some of the easier plants to care for and can spread quickly if not maintained.
-Making this plant is great for climbing and can also provide an ideal spot for animals to find comfort resting.
+This plant is great for climbing and can also provide an ideal spot for animals to find comfort in resting.

 More about vivarium plants can be found here!